ivanseibel/my-wallet/README.md

 - react-hook-form - Performant, flexible and extensible forms with easy-to-use validation
 - hookforms/resolvers - A set of resolvers for react-hook-form
 - zod - TypeScript-first schema validation with static type inference
+- axios - Promise based HTTP client for the browser and node.js

 # Issues